Published 5 Sep 2023

 - Identify – Do a site check and observe where there may be a risk of noise exposure.
 Determine a reliable estimate of employee exposures, actions to perform in order to comply with the law (i.e., noise-control measures/protection), and employees who need health surveillance.

 - Evaluate – Evaluate and provide an overall risk rating for each risk identified during a site check.
 Assess if current preventive and control measures are being followed or complied with.

 - Implement control measures – After recording findings, create an action plan for items or areas identified as non-compliant or needing corrective actions to comply with the law.
 Set an action, assign a responsible person to do the work, and set a due date using a noise risk assessment template.

 - Monitor – Conduct a regular review to monitor if set controls for noise risks are consistently implemented.
-Monitor the workplace and conduct regular noise risk assessments to easily identify early signs of adverse effects that may be caused by noise exposure.
+Monitor the workplace and conduct regular noise risk assessments to easily identify early signs of adverse effects that may be caused by occupational noise exposure.